Mongol invasion of India (1306)

 In 1306, the Chagatai Khanate ruler Duwa sent an expedition to India, to avenge the Mongol defeat in 1305.
 The invading army included three contingents led by Kopek, Iqbalmand, and Tai-Bu.
 To check the invaders' advance, the Delhi Sultanate ruler Alauddin Khalji dispatched an army led by Malik Kafur, and supported by other generals such as Malik Tughluq.
-The Delhi army achieved a decisive victory, killing tens of thousands of the invaders.
-The Mongol captives were brought to Delhi, where they were either killed or sold into slavery.
+The Delhi army achieved a decisive victory.

 After this defeat, the Mongols did not invade the Delhi Sultanate during Alauddin's reign.
 The victory greatly emboldened Alauddin's general Tughluq, who launched several punitive raids in the Mongol territories of present-day Afghanistan.

 Background

 Duwa, the ruler of the Mongol Chagatai Khan in Central Asia, had dispatched multiple expeditions to India before 1306.
 Alauddin Khalji, the ruler of Delhi Sultanate of India, had taken several measures against these invasions.
 In 1305, Alauddin's forces inflicted a crushing defeat on the Mongols, killing about 20,000 of them.
 To avenge this defeat, Duwa sent an army led by Kopek to India.

 Various transcriptions of the name of Duwa Khan's general appear in Indian records.
 Amir Khusrau calls him "Kabak" and "Kapak"; Ziauddin Barani calls him "Kunk" and "Gung"; and Isami calls him "Kubak".
 According to René Grousset, this general was Duwa Khan's son Kebek.
 However, Kishori Saran Lal believes that this Kopek must have been a different person, because the Indian chronicles state that he was captured and killed in India.

 Kopek invaded the Delhi Sultanate with a large army, and advanced up to the Ravi River, ransacking the territories along the way.
 According to Isami, the Mongol army included 100,000 soldiers, but this figure is considered an exaggeration.